RoryByrne1/rorybyrne1.github.io/projects/twin-stick-shooter.md

 layout: project
 title: Twin Stick Shooter
 slug: twin-stick-shooter
+image: /assets/projects/twin-stick-shooter
 description: Computer Science A Level NEA
 ---

 In Computer Science A-Level, every student is required to do an Non-Exam Assessment (NEA).
-This is a coursework that *'allows students to develop their practical skills in the context of solving a realistic problem or carrying out an investigation'*, by choosing a problem or investigation to solve

-The problem I chose was that my made-up friend really missed playing video games with his other made-up friends, and none of the games around now could satisfy them (an excuse to make a game).

-<a href="/assets/Computer%20Science%20NEA.pdf" target="_blank">Here</a> is my 250 page design document detailing the process and code of my NEA.

-My NEA recieved a mark of 73/75.

-I made all the art myself using Aseprite (although everything was 8x8 pixel art, a choice I made partially because I thought it looked good and mostly because it would be easier to draw)

-with no help from AI of any sort (I didn't know much about it at the time)

-I also created some of the sound effects myself, using the MIDI application FamiTracker programming all myself

-UI

-no AI

-proud

-outcomes
+This is a coursework where you choose a problem and then create a solution along with a document that documents the process.

+I chose the problem of a friend not having a fun retro-style video game to play with his friends.
+I unsurprisingly came up with the problem after having the idea for the solution, a retro-style twin-stick shoot-em-up game, heavily inspired by *Journey of The Prairie King* which is a mini game in *Stardew Valley*.
+Over 6 months or so I piled countless hours into this project, creating the game along with a 250 page design document, and I received a mark of 73/75. <a href="/assets/Computer%20Science%20NEA.pdf" target="_blank">Here</a> is my design document detailing the creation process and the code, the code can also be found <a href="https://github.com/RoryByrne1/Twin-Stick-Shooter" target="_blank">on my github</a>.

+In the game, players control a completely customisable character, using their gun to fend off waves of enemies that spawn from all sides.
+Enemies vary in speed, health, and movement patterns, with tougher types appearing later.
+Randomly dropped items grant temporary boosts and abilities.
+The goal is to survive as long as possible, score points, and climb up the leaderboards.
+A local account system lets each player create an account that saves their statistics, high scores, and custom character, while local multiplayer allows two players to team up for combined scores.

+I'm very proud of this project.
+I think the game is well made and can be pretty fun, I made all the art myself using Aseprite (I did choose 8x8 pixel art because it would be easy to draw), I made a lot of the sound effects myself using FamiTracker, I'm pretty proud of the design document, and I didn't use any AI in any of the development (I didn't really know about it at the time).